FAQ

 MIICF

 1. What policies are included in All Motor GWP?
-Motor GWP incorporates all Class 10 together with all or any of classes 1(d), 3 and 7 policies that were incepted, renewed or where there were mid-term adjustments during the calendar year.
+Motor GWP incorporates all Class 10 together with all or any of classes 1(d), 3, and 7 policies that were incepted, renewed, or where there were mid-term adjustments during the calendar year.

 2. Does reinsurance business form part of All Motor GWP?
 Reinsurance business is not included as part of All Motor GWP.

-3. If an insurer does not write any Class 10 business but does write Classes 1(d), 3 and 7, does the Insurer need to make a MIICF contribution?
+3. If an insurer does not write any Class 10 business but does write Classes 1(d), 3, and 7, does the Insurer need to make a MIICF contribution?
 No, the insurer does not need to make a MIICF contribution.
-As stated in the Insurance Amendment Act 2018 the insurer needs to write class 10 together with all or any of classes 1(d), 3 and 7 in order to be required to make a MIICF contribution.
+As stated in the Insurance Amendment Act 2018, the insurer needs to write class 10 together with all or any of classes 1(d), 3, and 7 in order to be required to make a MIICF contribution.

 4. How is the MIICF contribution calculated?
 The calculation of the MIICF contribution differs depending upon where the entity is regulated.
-For Motor Insurers supervised by Central Bank of Ireland – writing Irish MTPL risks, MIICF contributions are based on all motor GWP.
+For Motor Insurers supervised by the Central Bank of Ireland – writing Irish MTPL risks, MIICF contributions are based on all motor GWP.
 The contribution rate fell from 2% to 1% on 1 January 2024.
 This has been legislated for in SI 507 2023.
+The contribution rate will fall from 1% to 0% on 1 January 2025.
+This has been legislated for in SI 552 2024.

-7. If an insurer ceases to be a member of the MIBI, and stops writing motor business, are they still liable for the MIICF contribution?
-Yes, in accordance with Article 10 of the MIBI Constitution any such Member ceasing to be a Member of MIBI shall nevertheless remain liable for its MIICF Contribution obligations arising prior to such cessation of membership and during that current year in which the cessation of membership takes effect.
+7. If an insurer ceases to be a member of the MIBI and stops writing motor business, are they still liable for the MIICF contribution?
+Yes, in accordance with Article 10 of the MIBI Constitution, any such Member ceasing to be a Member of MIBI shall nevertheless remain liable for its MIICF Contribution obligations arising prior to such cessation of membership and during that current year in which the cessation of membership takes effect.

 9. What is the MIICF contribution rate?
-The MIICF contribution rate for 2023 is 2% and from 1 January 2024 it will reduce to 1%.The contribution rate will be subject to an annual review by the Minister of Finance, no later than the 31 October each year, and may be varied between 0% and 3% depending on factors such as the amount held in the MIIC Fund and the likelihood of a call on the fund, broadly in line with the following parameters:2% of gross written motor premiums until the MIIC Fund reaches €150 million
+The MIICF contribution rate for 2023 is 2%, and from 1 January 2024, it will reduce to 1%.
+The MIICF contribution rate for 2025 is 0%.
+The contribution rate will continue to be subject to an annual review by the Minister of Finance no later than 31 October each year and may be varied between 0% and 3% depending on factors such as the amount held in the MIIC Fund and the likelihood of a call on the fund, broadly in line with the following parameters:

-Reducing to 1% until the MIIC Fund reaches €200 million
+2% of gross written motor premiums until the MIIC Fund reaches €150 million

+Reducing to 1% until the MIIC Fund reaches €200 million.
 Contributions to then be suspended (0%) until such time as there is a call on the fund

 In the event of a significant call on the MIIC Fund and there being insufficient monies in the fund, the contribution can be increased to the equivalent of 3% of gross written motor premiums until the fund reaches €50 million, after which time a contribution equivalent to 2% of gross written motor premiums will again apply